Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 fmContentType: default
 ---

+## Bridging Science and Impact

-While drafting the introduction to my PhD thesis, I found myself reflecting on how far microbiology has come since Anton van Leeuwenhoek’s first glimpse of the microbial world.
+I found myself reflecting on how far microbiology has come since "Anton van Leeuwenhoek’s first glimpse of the microbial world" as I was drafting the introduction to my PhD thesis.
 For centuries, bacteria remained largely mysterious.
 Today, we can engineer microbes and molecules with remarkable precision.

-This rapid progress has enabled applications ranging from developing new medicines and treatments, to generating food from waste products.
-It's a powerful reminder of how fundamental science can enable real-world solutions.
+This rapid progress in our understanding of biology has enabled applications ranging from developing new medicines and treatments, to generating food from waste products.

-I belive now is the time of need for scientifically trained thinkers to connect deep technical insight with strategy and execution.
-I’m particularly seeking roles that bridge life science and strategy, and helping innovation move from the lab into the world.
+I belive that now more than ever, the world needs scientific experts and creative thinkers who can bridge deep technical insight with strategy and execution.
+I am particularly motivated to pursue roles that connect life sciences with strategy, helping innovation move from experiments in the lab to products and services that people can benefit from.

 ---